-There are a lot of other reasons for not pursuing a formal education in Art School, and they may all be valid at the time they arise, but too often we kick ourselves afterwards, thinking we made a bad decision or were just too afraid.
+There are many other reasons for not pursuing a formal education in Art School, and they may all be valid when they arise, but too often, we kick ourselves afterward, thinking we made a bad decision or were just too afraid.

 And we feel like maybe we missed our chance, and now it’s too late.

 But here’s the good news – it’s never too late, and there may be much better options available to you right now, for education, guidance and career advice – online courses and information sites which will give you everything you need to be a successful self taught artist – either just for yourself or as a profession.

 And why are online training and resources better?